Chandrayaan-1

-On 14 November 2008, the Moon Impact Probe separated from the Chandrayaan orbiter at 14:36 UTC and struck the south pole in a controlled manner, making India the fourth country to place its flag insignia on the Moon.
-The probe hit near the crater Shackleton at 15:01 UTC The location of impact was named Jawahar Point.
+On 14 November 2008, the Moon Impact Probe separated from the Chandrayaan orbiter at 14:36 UTC and struck the south pole in a controlled manner.
+The probe hit near the crater Shackleton at 15:01 UTC.
+The location of the impact was named Jawahar Point.
+With this mission, ISRO became the fifth national space agency to reach the lunar surface.
+Other nations whose national space agencies achieved similar feats were the former Soviet Union in 1959, the United States in 1962, Japan in 1993, and European Space Agency member states in 2006.